Water and dust resistance – all you need to know

 When you’re not swimming, there are other ways to take advantage of your Sony device’s water and dust resistance.
 You can use it:

-Along with making sure you familiarize yourself with the IP rating of your device, you must remember to firmly close all covers before testing its water and dust resistance.
+As well as making sure you familiarize yourself with the IP rating of your device, you must remember to firmly close all covers before testing its water and dust resistance.
 This includes the covers for the micro USB port, the SIM card slot, the memory card slot, and the headphone jack, if applicable.
+Some of our devices have a capless micro USB port.
+In cases where such a device has been exposed to water, it’s important that the USB port is completely dry before a USB cable is inserted into it.
+To remove moisture from the USB port, shake your device several times with the USB port facing downward, then use a microfiber cloth to wipe your device dry.
+You should then check the USB port area again.
+If moisture is still visible in the USB port, repeat the shaking and drying procedure.

 You should also make sure that no hairs or other small objects get caught between the covers and the seals when you close them.
 Not doing so may seriously damage your device.